MichalLytek/type-graphql/docs/enums.md

 }
 ```

-To tell TypeGraphQL about our enum, we would ideally mark the enums with the `@GraphQLEnumType()` decorator.
+To tell TypeGraphQL about our enum, we would ideally mark the enums with the `@EnumType()` decorator.
 However, TypeScript decorators only work with classes, so we need to make TypeGraphQL aware of the enums manually by calling the `registerEnumType` function and providing the enum name for GraphQL:

 ```typescript
 import { registerEnumType } from "type-graphql";